-How to promote your book in only a few minutes
+Ways to promote a book in only a few minutes

-However, it is worth taking a moment to recap and define what book promotion means.
+However, it is worth taking a moment to recap and define what it means.

 In brief, any action you take to bring your book to the notice of potential readers is of high value.
 Whether it be an expensive advertising campaign or a simple social media post, the aim is exactly the same.

 It is to encourage as many people as possible to consider your book, but importantly, it is not a means of finding people to buy your book.